jacobxperez/rams/CONTRIBUTING.md

 ## Feature Requests

 Before opening a feature request, please take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to you to make a strong case to convince the project's developers of the merits of this feature.
+It's up to you to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

 ## Pull Requests

-Please ask first before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
-When contributing code to this project always ask yourself these questions.
+Ask first before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+When contributing code to this project ask yourself these questions.

 * Is it essential?
 * Will it add value?